A mathematical perspective on density functional perturbation theory: Extensions to other settings

 \section{Extensions to other settings}

-Although all the results in the preceding sections are formulated for finite molecular systems in the whole space, in the all-electron rHF framework, some of them can be easily extended to other settings: \begin{itemize} \item all the results in Sections 3 and 4 can be extended to valence electron calculations with nonlocal pseudopotentials, as well as to regular nonlocal perturbations of the rHF model, that is to any perturbation modeled by an operator $W$ such that $W(1-\Delta)$ is a bounded operator on $L^2(\R^3)$, the term $\int_{\R^3} \rho_\gamma W$ being then replaced with $\tr(\gamma W)$; \item the first three statements and the fifth statement of Theorem~\ref{th:CPrHF} can be transposed to the Hartree-Fock setting.
-On the other hand, there is no analogue of (\ref{eq:CPrHF_rho}) for the Hartree-Fock model.
-Recall that according to Lieb's variational principle~\cite{Lie77}, minimizing the Hartree-Fock energy functional on $\cK_N$ is equivalent to minimizing this functional on ${\cal P}_N$, so that the non-degenerate case is the only relevant one for the Hartree-Fock model.
-It is easily checked that our proof of Wigner's $(2n+1)$-rule also applies to the Hartree-Fock setting; \item all the results in Section~3 can be extended to the rHF model for locally perturbed insulating or semiconducting crystals (see in particular~\cite{CanLew10}, where the analogues of the operators $\cL$ and $Q^{(k)}$ in Lemma~\ref{lem:linear_response} are introduced and analyzed); the extension to conducting crystals is a challenging task, see~\cite{FraLewLieSei12} for results on the particular case of the homogeneous electron gas; \item extending our results to the Kohn-Sham LDA model for finite molecular systems in the whole space is difficult as the ground state density decays exponentially to zero at infinity while the LDA exchange-correlation energy density is not twice differentiable at $0$ (it behaves as the function $\R_+ \ni \rho \mapsto -\rho^{4/3} \in \R_-$).
+Although all the results in the preceding sections are formulated for finite molecular systems in the whole space, in the all-electron rHF framework, some of them can be easily extended to other settings: \begin{itemize} \item all the results in Sections 3 and 4 can be extended to valence electron calculations with nonlocal pseudopotentials, as well as to regular nonlocal perturbations of the rHF model, that is to any perturbation modeled by an operator $W$ such that $W(1-\Delta)$ is a bounded operator on $L^2(\R^3)$, the term $\int_{\R^3} \rho_\gamma W$ being then replaced with $\tr(\gamma W)$; \item all the results in Section~3 can be extended to the rHF model for locally perturbed insulating or semiconducting crystals (see in particular~\cite{CanLew10}, where the analogues of the operators $\cL$ and $Q^{(k)}$ in Lemma~\ref{lem:linear_response} are introduced and analyzed); the extension to conducting crystals is a challenging task, see~\cite{FraLewLieSei12} for results on the particular case of the homogeneous electron gas; \item extending our results to the Kohn-Sham LDA model for finite molecular systems in the whole space is difficult as the ground state density decays exponentially to zero at infinity while the LDA exchange-correlation energy density is not twice differentiable at $0$ (it behaves as the function $\R_+ \ni \rho \mapsto -\rho^{4/3} \in \R_-$).
 On the other hand, all the results in Sections~3 and 4 can be extended to the Kohn-Sham LDA model on a supercell with periodic boundary conditions as well as to the periodic Kohn-Sham LDA model for perfect crystals, as in this case, the ground state density is periodic and bounded away from zero (see e.g.~\cite{CanChaMad12,CanDelLew08}).
 Let us emphasize however that in the LDA setting, it is not known whether the ground state density of the unperturbed problem is unique.
 We must therefore restrict ourselves to local perturbation theory in the vicinity of a local minimizer and make a coercivity assumption on the Hessian of the energy functional at the unperturbed local minimizer $\gamma_0$.
-In the supercell setting, the operator $\cL$ was used in~\cite{ELu13} to study the stability of crystals; \item the extension to some of our results to Stark potentials $W(x) = - E \cdot x$, where $E \in \R^3$ is a uniform electric field, will be dealt with in a future work~\cite{CanMou14}. \end{itemize}
+In the supercell setting, the operator $\cL$ was used in~\cite{ELu13} to study the stability of crystals; \item the Hartree-Fock model consists in minimizing the energy functional